 Similar initiatives and new regulations promulgated by international organizations have resulted in a growing global demand for airline, cargo, port and border inspection technologies.
-For example, the European Union has issued uniform performance standards for systems that screen baggage and people at aviation checkpoints and air cargo, as well as new directives related specifically to maritime security, among other security directives.
+For example, the European Commission has issued uniform performance standards for systems that screen baggage and people at aviation checkpoints and air cargo, as well as new directives related specifically to maritime security, among other security directives.

 Major projects recently installed or currently underway include installations at airports, ports and border crossings, government and military facilities and other locations in the United States and throughout the world.
 These projects contain various inspection product offerings.
 We anticipate that there may be growing demand from governments and commercial enterprises for increasingly sophisticated, turnkey, and other security screening solutions.
-For example, in fiscal 2012, we were awarded significant contracts to provide complete turnkey inspection products and services to Mexico's tax and customs authority as well as to provide security and inspection products to the U.S. Army.
-In fiscal 2014, we were awarded a foreign military sales (FMS) contract from the U.S. Department of Defense to supply cargo and vehicle inspection systems and related training, spare parts, service and logistics support to the Government of Iraq.
-Under the FMS program, we contract with and are paid by the U.S. Government, and the U.S. Government assumes the risk of collection from the foreign government customer.